 Quality of Earnings Measures

 There is no single characteristic to measure the quality of earnings.
 However, the financial statement users, especially audit committees and management, should be prudent in evaluating the quality of financial reporting.
-Certain indicators and characteristics should be focused on to assess its quality.
+Specific indicators and characteristics should be focused on assessing its quality.